 No matter where you came from or what kind of high school experience you’ve had, the classes at Stanford can be at a whole new level of difficulty.
+Successful students draw on all the resources that are available to them, and tutoring is often part of taking your skills to the next level.
 If you find yourself needing a little help, you’re not alone!
 Free tutoring and other academic support resources are included in your Stanford tuition, and there are no extra fees involved.
 Here are some of the most important academic resources used by students across the university.

 Tutoring and Academic Coaching

 Whether you're having trouble with a problem set, struggling to speak more fluently in your foreign language class, or looking for help on your next big essay, Stanford has a wealth of tutoring resources to help you develop the skills you need.

 - The Hume Center offers both drop-in and appointment tutoring to help you hone your writing skills.
 They also have oral communication tutors that can help you improve your public speaking and presentation skills.
 Visit their website to learn more, and to sign up for an appointment or find out about drop-in hours.